StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 </table>
 <br/>

+The fact that r can be false here too (if d and c are true) makes perfect sense: just because you are capable of discerning right actions from wrong actions and discerning individual circumstances (thereby figuring out what is right for *you* to do), you are not bound to do right.
+People know what is right for them to do, yet still choose wrong every day (myself included -- it is part of being an irrational human being).

 ### Proposition 7: Doing right is a sufficient condition for having a life purpose

 I left this intentionally non-exclusive.
 Some people argue that you can have a life purpose if and only if you do right.
 The problem with this is that doing wrong is just as valid a life purpose *logically* as doing right, i.e., the existence of objective morality equally supports a life purpose of setting oneself in opposition to morality.